-If you’ve come to age 40 and escaped the words nutrition and exercise, then you may not have been listening.
-These two essential parts of health are of major importance to your general well being in your 20s, 30s, 40s and on.
-No matter how often we hear it, it can still be difficult.
+The powerful one-two combo of nutrition and exercise is essential to your general well-being in your 20s, 30s, 40s and beyond.
+No matter how often we hear it, it can still be challenging to put into practice.

 Recently, providers have realized that many women are Vitamin D deficient.
-All women should intake a minimum of 800 IU daily of Vitamin D to help support their bone health.
-If you smoke, consider quitting as tobacco users tend to have a higher risk of osteoporosis and go through menopause earlier.
+Ask your doctor if taking Vitamin D could help support your bone health.
+If you smoke, consider quitting, as tobacco users tend to have a higher risk of osteoporosis and go through menopause earlier.

 As a woman gears up for menopause, it can feel like stepping into the unknown.
 It is not abnormal to transition into menopause in the 40s, although the average age is 51.
 Remember, menopause does not happen overnight.

-During the transition phase, women can experience various issues, such as:
+During the perimenopausal phase, you can experience various symptoms, such as:

 - Hot flashes or night sweats

-- Menstrual or bleeding changes with either periods closer together or further apart
+- Menstrual cycle changes (periods either closer together or further apart)

-- If you’re experiencing bleeding for more than 10 days or have more than three months between cycles, see your provider to avoid precancerous cells.
+If you’re experiencing bleeding for more than 10 days or have more than three months between cycles, see your doctor to rule out precancerous cells.

-“Our goal is to help women get through this perimenopausal transition without increasing their risk of other health concerns as well,” says Dr. Pilkinton.
+The goal is to help women get through this perimenopausal transition without increasing their risk of other health concerns.

-If you are exercising and maintaining a healthy body weight that will help with the transition, but there are other options like hormone replacement therapy to help as well.
-If you see your healthcare provider they discuss what options are safe for you.
+If you are exercising and maintaining a healthy body weight, that will help with the transition, but other options like hormone replacement therapy will help as well.
+Talk to your doctor about what options are suitable for you.

-- See a provider if there are signs of stressors in life that are causing anxiety or depression
+- See your doctor if there are signs of stressors in life that are causing anxiety or depression.

 If you are experiencing uncomfortable or worrying symptoms, talk to your OBGYN.
 Don’t have an OBGYN you can trust?
 Find one today.